whenfung/theme/_posts/2018-01-16-theme-document.md

 title: building blog
 ---

-[jekyll](https://jekyllrb.com) Jekyll is a simple, extendable, static site generator officially supported by GITHUB.
+[jekyll](https://jekyllrb.com) is a simple, extendable, static site generator officially supported by GITHUB.
 You give it text written in your favorite markup language and it churns through layouts to create a static website.

 ## Building process